Belleven/ankhabot/README.md

 if this warning shows "WARNING: You don't have /home/USER/.gem/ruby/2.7.0/bin in your PATH, gem executables will not run. (with USER being your user dou, and not necesary be 2.7.0)

+you have to add this as en enviroment variable (in manjaro case is in the file /home/USER/.bashrc) add this line at the end

+	export PATH="`ruby -e 'puts Gem.user_dir'`/bin:$PATH"

+Close and open terminal again, and execute gem install bundler

 And then execute:

     $ bundle install

+if "Following files may not be writable, so sudo is needed:..." shows:

+	$ sudo bundle install

+And if in the sudo... shows "find_spec_for_exe: can't find gem bundler (>= 0.a) with executable bundle (Gem::GemNotFoundException)"

+	$ gem update --system

+and then again

+	$ sudo bundle install

 Redis server installation (for debian, if you use another magic distro you would know wich package manager you have to use):

 	$  sudo apt-get install redis

 Change the default por to 42069:
 First open /etc/redis.conf with your favourite text editor, here I will user nano but you can use whathever shit you want